 >aspects –and history- of this formalism; there is even a full, rather recent, Springer monograph >authored by the same authors of this paper.
 CPNs are certainly not the only formalism that >addresses the issue of modeling and analyzing concurrent systems; neither are they the only general >extension of the original Petri’s model; the authors properly point out that many of such extensions >were ad-hoc, but there are others that are as general and well thought as CPNs, such as, e.g., CO->OPN, or the now numerous UML-based formalisms, i.e. those formalisms that starting from UML >notations enrich them with various form of formal semantics; notice, BTW, that some UML >notations are clearly inspired by Petri nets.

 We agree that there are many other languages that targets concurrency systems.
 We have added some selected references to examples of such formal modelling languages for concurrency systems in the introduction of the paper.
-A reference to timed automata (to include a language that additionally focus on real-time), Promela to include a textual and also widely used language for verification purposes, and StateCharts to include a graphical language linked linked to UML.
+A reference to timed automata (to include a language that in addition to concurrency focus on real-time), Promela to include a textual and also widely used language for verification purposes, and StateCharts to include a graphical language linked linked to UML.
 In addition, we have added reference to other high-level net formalism in the conclusion part of the paper.

 >So, my main question is: should CACM publish a paper which certainly address an important issue >and describes just one among many proposed approaches, all already well documented and >illustrated in the open literature?